-2016-045 MDE was not adequately prepared for the financial audit which resulted in untimely delays in the issuance of the financial statements of funds a timely manner.
+MDE was not adequately prepared for the financial audit which resulted in untimely delays in the issuance of the financial statements of funds 532010000 and 4423000000.

+The MDE recognizes that there were challenges in receiving information in a timely manner.
 The agency is making changes in policies and procedures to ensure that auditors receive information and responses to requests in a timely manner.
 However, Executive Leadership over the respective area would like to be informed when information is not received in a timely manner.
 We will designate a contact person at the agency to ensure that the Executive Leadership is informed of any issues with timely receipt of information or of any other issues that arise during the audit.